fredgibbs/cedar/docs/guides/terminal.md

 ### What have Physics enrollments been like in recent summers?
-The term filter understands term types (fall, spring, summer) `Rscript cedar.R -f enrl  --uel -d PHYS -t summer`
+The term filter understands term types (fall, spring, summer):
+`Rscript cedar.R -f enrl  --uel -d PHYS -t summer`

-How can I quickly see total enrollments for courses with many sections (like ENGL 1120)?
+### How can I quickly see total enrollments for courses with many sections (like ENGL 1120)?

-Use the -a (aggregate) flag, with the 'course' option

-Rscript cedar.R -f enrl --uel -c 'ENGL 1120' -a course
+Use the `--group_cols` parameter with the name of columns (separated by columns) that you want to group `Rscript cedar.R -f enrl --uel -c 'ENGL 1120' --group_cols SUBJ_CRSE` `Rscript cedar.R -f enrl --uel -c 'ENGL 1120' --group_cols SUBJ_CRSE,TERM`

-What do 2H enrollments look like for a given term?
+### What do 2H enrollments look like for a given term?

-Use the --pt (part of term) filter.

-Rscript cedar.R -f enrl --college AS --pt 2H --uel -t 202410
+Use the --pt (part of term) filter: `Rscript cedar.R -f enrl --college AS --pt 2H --uel -t 202410`

-Why are courses listed multiple times?
+### Why are courses listed multiple times?
 Often because they are crosslisted with different values in the XL_SUBJ field.

-For an example, run Rscript cedar.R -f enrl -d AFST -t 202310

 You can compress crosslisted courses into a single row by setting the -x flag to 'compress'.

+Compare:
+- `Rscript cedar.R -f enrl -d AFST -t 202310`
-Rscript cedar.R -f enrl -d AFST -t 202310 -x compress
+- `Rscript cedar.R -f enrl -d AFST -t 202310 -x compress`

-AOP section enrollments rows are distracting.
-How can I filter out AOP enrollments?
+### How can I filter out AOP enrollments?

-It almost always makes more sense to just combine the AOP and non-AOP sections
+It almost always makes more sense to just combine the AOP and non-AOP sections in a single row, but there are two ways to handle AOP section display.

 If you want to see the AOP sections stand out in an enrollment list:

-Rscript cedar.R -f enrl -c 'SPAN 1110'  -t 202380 --aop compress
+`Rscript cedar.R -f enrl -c 'SPAN 1110'  -t 202380 --aop compress`

 If you want the AOP sections to be totally merged into twin section:

-Rscript cedar.R -f enrl -c 'SPAN 1110'  -t 202380 -x compress
+`Rscript cedar.R -f enrl -c 'SPAN 1110'  -t 202380 -x compress`

-What do AOP enrollments look like for a dept?
+### What do AOP enrollments look like for a dept?

-Use the --im filter (instructional method); look for the legacy label of MOPS:
+Use the --im filter (instructional method) for MOPS:

-- cedar.R -f enrl -d CCS --im MOPS -t 202410
+`Rscript cedar.R -f enrl -d CCS --im MOPS -t 202410`

-How can I compare available courses across semesters?
+### How can I compare available courses across semesters?
+The easiest way is to use the SEATFINDER-REPORT:
+- `Rscript cedar.R -f seatfinder-report -d AMST --pt 2H -t 202310,202410`
+  - This saves an ugly report to CEDAR_OUTPUT_DIR/seatfinder-reports.

 For the most flexibilty, you can run two reports and manually compare:

-Rscript cedar.R -f enrl -d AMST --pt 2H -t 202310
+`- Rscript cedar.R -f enrl -d AMST --pt 2H -t 202310`

-Rscript cedar.R -f enrl -d AMST --pt 2H -t 202410
+`- Rscript cedar.R -f enrl -d AMST --pt 2H -t 202410`

-You can also use the SEATFINDER-REPORT

-Rscript cedar.R -f seatfinder-report -d AMST --pt 2H -t 202310,202410

-This saves an ugly report to CEDAR_OUTPUT_DIR/seatfinder-reports

 ### How can I get unit enrollment totals across a college?
 `Rscript cedar.R -f enrl --college AS --group_cols DEPT`

-How can I see total waitlist numbers for courses?
+### How can I see total waitlist numbers for courses?

-Use the ENRL function with filtering (here, for lower-division A&S courses)
+Use the ENRL function with filtering (here, for lower-division A&S courses):

-Rscript cedar.R -f enrl -t 202510 --uel --arrange waiting --college AS -l lower -a course
+`Rscript cedar.R -f enrl -t 202510 --uel --arrange waiting --college AS -l lower -a course`

+---

 ## COURSE-REPORT
 Use the course report generator to see trends in a particular course.
 The report will be saved to CEDAR_OUTPUT_DIR/course-reports.
-`Rscript cedar.R -f course-report -c 'BIOL 2305' -t 202510`
+`Rscript cedar.R -f course-report -c 'BIOL 2305'`

+---

 ## CREDIT-HOURS

 ### How can I see the credit hours for a dept?
 `Rscript cedar.R -f credit-hours -d EPS`

+### How can I see the credit hours for a college?
+ `Rscript cedar.R -f credit-hours --college UC`

+### How can I see the credit hours for a college for a specific term?
+ `Rscript cedar.R -f credit-hours --college UC -t 202580`

 ## DATA-STATUS
 This reports when CEDAR data was updated with MyReports data.
 `Rscript cedar.R -f data-status`

+---

 ## DEPT-REPORT